-OPEN FRAME | Media Release
+OPEN FRAME | MEDIA RELEASE

 May 1, 2018

-Sydney, Australia: Carriageworks today announced the program of artists who will perform as part of Open Frame 2018, to be presented at Carriageworks on 28 – 29 June by Room40, the label described by Pitchfork as ‘the foremost purveyor of experimental music in the Southern hemisphere’.
+Open Frame 2018 artists announced.
+Carriageworks today announced the program of artists who will perform as part of Open Frame 2018, to be presented at Carriageworks on 28 – 29 June by Room40, the label described by Pitchfork as ‘the foremost purveyor of experimental music in the Southern hemisphere’.
 The 2018 Open Frame Program includes the world premiere of an Occam composition by Éliane Radigue, commissioned by Carriageworks, and exclusive Australian performances from pioneers of electronic music.

 Described by curator Lawrence English as a ‘meditation on states of sonic intensity’, Open Frame will explore each artist’s variety of intensity: ‘the beauty of William Basinski, the transcendence of Charlemagne Palestine, the performance approaches of Pan Daijing, the focus of Éliane Radigue’s compositions, and hallucinatory qualities within the music of Coil’s Drew McDowall.
 Open Frame celebrates an interest in music and sound that pushes at the very edges of practice and performance.
 This is music that reaches deeply inside us as activates a sense of being, which is beyond the moment of encounter.
 A chance for deep and lingering sonic affect.’